Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 Big thanks to my mentor Dick Vlaanderen for the support and guidance.

+Many thanks to the tutor support especially Tim and Cormac, they are calm and great to explain stuff.

 ###### Code

 Bootstrap is the main source for the cards, buttons and input fields.

-The dog bed Images, text,price and description details are sourced  from Wayfair
+The dog bed Images, text,price and description details are sourced from [Wayfair](https://www.wayfair.com/pet/cat/dog-beds-c409475.html)

 ###### Acknowledgement

-usabilla blog website was used to learn more about color blindness.
+[usabilla](https://usabilla.com/blog/how-to-design-for-color-blindness/) blog website was used to learn more about color blindness.

-Some of the text snippet formulations in design in this readme is copied and nuanced to match my process from  rodrigoneumann .
+Some of the text snippet formulations in design in this readme is copied and nuanced to match my process from  [rodrigoneumann](https://github.com/rodrigoneumann/photographer-ms4) .

-The part deploying is copied from sneachda who wrote the description so well and just had to slightly alter it.
+The part deploying is copied from [sneachda](https://github.com/sneachda/vintage_ms4) who wrote the description so well and just had to slightly alter it.
 I think the deployment “how to” looks slightly all over the same so I can absolutely get sneachda credit for the description.